Go to Class

 By default, as long as your input matches something in your solution, only solution items are displayed.
 If there are no matches for your input in the solution, JetBrains Rider starts looking for matching library types automatically.

 Do one of the following:

 If the item you navigate to belongs to the current solution, JetBrains Rider opens the corresponding file in the editor and places the caret at the symbol declaration.
-If it is found in referenced libraries, JetBrains Rider decompiles the corresponding assembly and locates the symbol in the decompiled file.
+If it is in referenced libraries, JetBrains Rider navigates according to the settings defined on the page of JetBrains Rider settings Ctrl+Alt+S.

 Case-insensitive CamelHumps is supported here: for example, you can type "ch" instead of "ColorHelper".
 If you want to navigate to a type by its fully qualified name, you can type parts of the name and split them with spaces or dots.